denniswoodrow/odin-recipes/README.md

 Build a basic recipe website using HTML.

 ## **What skills will be demonstrated?**
-HTML Boilerplate
+* HTML Boilerplate
-Working with text
+* Working with text
-Lists
-Links and images
+* Unordered and ordered lists
+* Relative links
+* Images
-Git commits
+* Git commits